Robert Rayford

-Robert Lee Rayford (February 3, 1953 – May 15 1969), sometimes identified as Robert R. due to his age, was an American teenager from Missouri who has been suggested to represent the earliest confirmed case of HIV/AIDS in North America.
+Robert Lee Rayford (February 3, 1953 – May 15, 1969), sometimes identified as Robert R. due to his age, was an American teenager from Missouri who has been suggested to represent the earliest confirmed case of HIV/AIDS in North America.
 This is based on evidence published in 1988 in which the authors claimed that medical evidence indicated that he was "infected with a virus closely related or identical to human immunodeficiency virus type 1."

 Rayford died of pneumonia, but his other symptoms baffled the doctors who treated him.
 A study published in 1988 reported the detection of antibodies against HIV.
-Results of testing for HIV genetic material were reported once at a scientific conference in Australia in 1999; however, the data has never been published in a peer-reviewed medical or scientific journal.
+Results of testing for HIV genetic material were reported at a scientific conference in Australia in 1999.
+However, the data has never been published in a peer-reviewed medical or scientific journal.

+No confirmed photos of Rayford are known to exist.

 Background

-Robert Rayford was born on February 3, 1953, in St. Louis, Missouri to Constance Rayford (September 12, 1931 – April 3, 2011) and Joseph Benny Bell (March 24, 1924 – March 17, 1960).
-He had an older brother named George L. (November 20, 1951 – December 24, 2007).
-As a single parent, Constance had to raise both children by herself.
+Robert Rayford was born on February 3, 1953, in St. Louis, Missouri.
+As a single parent, his mother Constance had to raise both Robert and his sibling by herself.
 The Rayfords lived in the Old North neighborhood of St. Louis, where the 19th-century brick homes provided affordable housing for several working class African-American families such as their own.
-Not much of Rayford's personal life was disclosed, other than he would be referred to as "Bobbie" and that he was described as being "painfully shy, mentally slow, maybe even intellectually disabled."
+Not much of Rayford's personal life was disclosed.